noseratio/WebView2WpfBrowser/README.md

-## Unable to try out WebView2 WPF Browser
+## Unable to try out the WebView2 WPF Browser example

 Please help me to try `WebView2` with a simple .NET Core WPF app.